Monochromator: Prisms

 Prisms have higher dispersion in the UV region.
 Prism monochromators are favored in some instruments that are principally designed to work in the far UV region.
 Most monochromators use gratings, however.
 Some monochromators have several gratings that can be selected for use in different spectral regions.
 A double monochromator made by placing a prism and a grating monochromator in series typically does not need additional bandpass filters to isolate a single grating order.

 Focal length

 The narrowness of the band of colors that a monochromator can generate is related to the focal length of the monochromator collimators.
 Using a longer focal length optical system also unfortunately decreases the amount of light that can be accepted from the source.
 Very high resolution monochromators might have a focal length of 2 meters.
 Building such monochromators requires exceptional attention to mechanical and thermal stability.
-For many applications a monochromator of about 0.4 meter focal length is considered to have excellent resolution.
-Many monochromators have a focal length less than 0.1 meter.
+For many applications a monochromator of about 0.4 meters' focal length is considered to have excellent resolution.
+Many monochromators have a focal length less than 0.1 meters.